-To check the RPG knob, rotate the knob and check for a fluid movement of numbers in the Velocity box.
+To check the RPG knob:

-• If the movement of numbers in the Velocity box is not smooth or no numbers appear at all, suspect a faulty A3 front panel interface board.
-To replace the A3 front panel interface board, refer to "Removing the A3 Front Panel Interface Board" on page 7-12.
+- 1. Press the UTILITY Preset key. - 2.
+Rotate the knob and check for a fluid movement of numbers on the analyzer display. - If the movement of numbers is not smooth or no numbers appear at all, suspect a faulty A1 front panel interface board.
+To replace the A3 front panel interface board, refer to "Replacing the A3 Front Panel Interface Board" on page 7-14.